CodingLawyersClub/todo-instructions/README.md

 />
 ```

 Let the page reload.
 You should see a flash of a spinner now.
 It's extremely fast because the network request is straight to the server running on our computer.
-In production, it will prove very useful.
+In production, network requests will take much longer and the spinner will be essential.

 Go to the Create page.
 Let's do the same dance.